3unjee/QuickWindow/README.md

 - Benjamin Arnaud aka [bunjee](http://bunjee.me) | <bunjee@omega.gg>

-## GNU General Public License Usage
+### GNU Lesser General Public License Usage

-QuickWindow may be used under the terms of the GNU General Public License version 3 as published by the Free Software Foundation and appearing in the LICENSE.md file included in the packaging of this file.
-Please review the following information to ensure the GNU General Public License requirements will be met: https://www.gnu.org/licenses/gpl.html.
+Sky kit may be used under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation and appearing in the LICENSE.md file included in the packaging of this file.
+Please review the following information to ensure the GNU Lesser General Public License requirements will be met: https://www.gnu.org/licenses/lgpl.html.